 1. Shieh HF, Jennings RW: Long-gap esophageal atresia.
 Semin Pediatr Surg 26(2):72–77, 2017. doi: 10.1053/j.sempedsurg.2017.02.009

 2. Krishnan U, Mousa H, Dall’Oglio L, et al: ESPGHAN-NASPGHAN guidelines for the evaluation and treatment of gastrointestinal and nutritional complications in children with esophageal atresia-tracheoesophageal fistula.
 J Pediatr Gastroenterol Nutr 63(5):550–570, 2016. doi: 10.1097/MPG.0000000000001401

 There are 5 types of esophageal atresia; all but one also involve a tracheoesophageal fistula.

 Sometimes diagnosis is suspected based on prenatal ultrasonography.

-Clinical manifestations include excessive secretions, coughing and cyanosis after attempts at feeding, and aspiration pneumonia.
+Clinical manifestations include excessive secretions, coughing, and cyanosis after attempts at feeding, and aspiration pneumonia.

-Treat with surgical repair.
+Treat with surgical repair and acid-suppressive therapy.